 Below is a second video looking at Using iPhone 6 as Portable Audio Recorder DSLR Video

-This is not the only lav microphone which can be used with a mobile device that we looked into here – in the past we have looked at the RODE smartLav+ and covered a Comparison of 6 Sub $200 Lavalier Microphones both done by Curtis Judd.
+This is not the only lav microphone that can be used with a mobile device that we looked into here – in the past we have looked at the RODE smartLav+ and covered a Comparison of 6 Sub $200 Lavalier Microphones both done by Curtis Judd.

 Pricing for the AspenMics starts at around $55.